Des-Ns/Drone-delivery-App/README.md

 - The app goal is delivery simulation and proof of concept exercise.
 - The app uses in-memory storage for sessions, users, and order data.
-- There can be only one loggin per browser instance. ( different browsers or browser profiles can be used )
+- There can be only one user logged in per browser instance. ( different browsers or browser profiles can be used )
 - The code is modular, with clear separation between server logic, business logic (classes), and client-side scripts.